 Raised in southern France and Senegal by a geologist and a biologist, I learned from an early age about the unstable relationship between industrial development and nature.
 I grew up with a love for the outdoors—camping and hiking were frequent pastimes—and my art deeply reflects that early passion.
 Although my training is in graphic design, my art is inspired by science.
-I begin my projects with scientific documentation of a specific ecological system, asking questions about how the climate crisis threatens the landscape.

 My artwork acknowledges that our current trajectory leads to devastating outcomes.
 After a long period of exponential growth, human civilization faces systemic collapse within decades.
 Some stages of this collapse are already underway, but it is still possible to change course.
 My pieces reflect the webbed integration of systems—pointing out the inextricability of economics, production, resource extraction, social justice, health, and the environment.
-My installations and other art projects call urgent attention to the way human activity impacts the natural spaces we so often take for granted, despite their beauty.

 I live and work in Sunnyvale, California, and my exhibits and installations have been featured across North America and Europe.